Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Methods

-Using the classifier, the network is forced to learn the information of the tumour to be able to classify the cases where a tumour is present.
+Using the classifier, the network is forced to learn the tumor's information to classify the cases where a tumor is present.
 At the same time, \gls{ae} forces the descriptor to maintain the structural characteristics of each patient.
-This dual-objective forces the network to focus on some features that are present in this case.
+This dual-objective forces the network to focus on some present features in this case.

+The main idea is to combine the ability of an \gls{ae} to represent in a small image descriptor the features of an image with the pathology detection capability of a classifier.
+The results presented in Section \ref{section:Results} show that the proposed architecture outperforms previous approaches in retrieving more similar images from a database for a given query.
+By combining the feature extraction potential of both \gls{ae} and classifier, the \gls{mocae} can improve each architecture individually and previous similar architectures.

-This architecture is focused on medical \gls{cbir} due to the fact that it makes possible to make the network focus on the possible pathologies of each image.
-With regard to the work of \cite{kobayashi2021decomposing}, this scheme does not require a segmented dataset.
-In the proposed method, the binary classifier only needs information about the presence of a tumour in the image, but segmentation of the tumoural region of the image is not necessary.
+This architecture is focused on medical \gls{cbir} because it makes it possible to make the network focus on the possible pathologies of each image.
+About the work of \cite{kobayashi2021decomposing}, this scheme does not require a segmented dataset.
+In the proposed method, the binary classifier only needs information about the presence or absence of a tumor in the image, but segmentation of the tumoural region of the image is not necessary.

+Thus, the proposed model takes as an input a brain three dimensional \gls{mr} and extracts the most relevant patient information, regarding anatomical and pathological features.
+I.e. representing in a small vector the information of the healthy portion of the brain and, in case of presence, the tumor features.
+Then, this vector is used to compare each case with the documented cases of the database.
+The most similar cases are recommended to the physician, this way presenting the professional the most similar cases to support its diagnostic.

-As stated in \cite{krishnan2022self}, in the field of medicine, the process of annotating the data is particularly costly because manual annotation must be performed by specialists in the field.
-Therefore, the possibility of developing a \gls{cbir} system capable of focusing in the most relevant areas of the image while maintaining the relatively low cost of the labels used is a characteristic that is particularly desired.
+As stated in \cite{krishnan2022self}, in the field of medicine, the process of annotating the data is particularly costly because specialists in the field must perform manual annotation.
+Therefore, the possibility of developing a \gls{cbir} system capable of focusing on the most relevant areas of the image while maintaining the relatively low cost of the labels used is a characteristic that is particularly desired.